high-speed flash sync / auto FP .. vs .. normal flash

 This is a common-place occurrence, and not just inherent to the two cameras I used here.
 Any studio shooter will have experienced this problem and will know to use a shutter speed lower than maximum flash sync speed when shooting in the studio.
 A shutter speed like 1/125 or 1/100 or 1/60 is fine when working in the studio where ambient light levels are low.
 The shutter speed has no effect then on the flash output, so any shutter speed lower than maximum flash sync speed is fine in the studio.

 On-location though, I do use maximum flash sync speed, even if there is the chance of propagation delay.
 The reality of on-location photography is that we are much much less likely to see the effect of flash exposure at the edge of the frame.
 For example, I mainly do portrait photography on location.
 My subjects are usually more centrally placed.
 Hence, propagation delay doesn’t affect me.
-I just shoot at maximum flash sync speed then to give me the most efficiency from my flash.
+I shoot at maximum flash sync speed to get the most efficiency from my flash.

 high-speed flash sync (HSS) / auto FP